Euler instructions

 Euler’s command line interface (shell) is called “bash”.
 The scicomp wiki gives a good overview over a list of bash commands.
 We just give a short list of useful applications of these commands:

-• * stands for a sequence of characters of arbitrary length
+*stands for a sequence of characters of arbitrary length?stands for one character

 Euler specific commands